-Parents/Guardians need to relay medical information directly to Health Services, not via the residential life, education department, or transportation department. \Parents need to call Health Services and give the nurses an update any time their student goes to a medical appointment while at home so that we are kept informed.\
+Parents/Guardians need to relay medical information directly to Health Services, not via the residential life, education department, or transportation department.
+Parents need to call Health Services and give the nurses an update any time their student goes to a medical appointment while at home so that the school is kept informed.